isomerpages/moe-regentsec/index.md

           announcement: School Canteen Application
           link_text: Read more about it here
           link_url: /school-canteen-advertisement-2026/
+        - title: NUS Geography Challenge 2026
+          date: 24 March 2026
+          announcement: On 28 February 2026, four of our students – Annisa Nur Khalifatunisa, Patsinee Sastryoungkul, Hadden Chai Zheng Zhe and Chua Ying Xuan – proudly represented Regent Secondary School at the NUS Geography Challenge 2026, organised by the Department of Geography...
+          link_text: Read more about it here
+          link_url: /nus-geography-challenge-2026/
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights